-26 94 27.
-Transport and logistics in respect of cargo and goods as set out in Part A to neighbouring countries; 94 28.
-Tow trucks and vehicle recovery services; 94 29.
-Call centres necessary to provide health, safety, social support, government and financial services, debt restructuri ng for consumers of retailers, and access to short-term insurance policies as a result of reduced income or loss of income; ; 94 30.
-Harvesting and storage activities essential to prevent the wastage of primary agricultural goods; 94 31.
-Implementation of payroll systems to the extent that such arrangement has not been made, to ensure timeous payments to workers; and 94 32.
-Critical maintenance services which cannot be delayed for more than 21 days and are essential to resume operation ns; 94 33.
-Trades necessary for the rendering of emergency repair work, including plumbers, electricians, locksmiths, glaziers roof repair work; 94 34.
-Trades necessary for emergency automobile repairs for persons rendering essential services; 94 35.
-Information and Communication Technology services rendered to entities and institutions engaged in delivering essential services in terms of these Regulations.
-94 ANNEXURE E 94 WORKPLACE PLANS 94 1.
-The date the business will open and the hours of opening; 95 2.
-The timetable setting out the phased return-to-work of employees, to enable appropriate measures to be taken to av void and reduce the spread of the virus in the workplace; 95 3.
-The steps taken to get the workplace COVID-19 ready; 95 4.
-A list of staff who can work from home; staff who are 60 years or older; and staff with comorbidities who will be requ uired to stay at home or work from home; 95 5.
-Arrangements for staff in the establishment: 95 Arrangements for customers or members of the public, including sanitation and social distancing measures.
-95
+24. Transport services for persons rendering essential services and goods, and transportation of patients; 109 25.
+Services rendered by the Executive, members of Parliament, Members of the Provincial Legislature, Members of Lo cal Cou uncils, the Judiciary, traditional leaders and National Office Bearers of Political Parties represented in Parliament; 109 26. - 109 27.
+Transport and logistics in respect of cargo and goods as set out in Part A to neighbouring countries; 109 28.
+Tow trucks and vehicle recovery services; 109 29.
+Call centres necessary to provide health, safety, social support, government and financial services, debt restructuring ng for (consumers of retailers, and access to short-term insurance policies as a result of reduced income or loss of income ; 109 30.
+Harvesting and storage activities essential to prevent the wastage of primary agricultural goods; 109 31.
+Implementation of payroll systems to the extent that such arrangement has not been made, to ensure timeous pay ments to workers; and 109 32.
+Critical maintenance services which cannot be delayed for more than 21 days and are essential to resume operation ns; 109 33.
+Trades necessary for the rendering of emergency repair work, including plumbers, electricians, locksmiths, glaziers s, roof f repair work; 109 34.
+Trades necessary for emergency automobile repairs for persons rendering essential services; 109 35.
+Information and Communication Technology services rendered to entities and institutions engaged in delivering esse ential services in terms of these Regulations.
+109 ANNE EXURE E 109 WORE KPLACE PLANS 109 1.
+T The date the business will open and the hours of opening; 110 2.
+T The timetable setting out the phased return-to-work of employees, to enable appropriate measures to be taken to a void and d reduce the spread of the virus in the workplace; 110 3.
+T The steps taken to get the workplace COVID-19 ready; 110 4.
+A A list of staff who can work from home; staff who are 60 years or older; and staff with comorbidities who will be requ uired to s stay at home or work from home; 110 5.
+A Arrangements for staff in the establishment: 110 6.
+A Arrangements for customers or members of the public, including sanitation and social distancing measures.
+110